A General Framework for Importance Sampling with Markov Random Walks

 \ARTICLEAUTHORS{ \AUTHOR{Cheng-Der Fuh} \AFF{Graduate Institute of Statistics, National Central University, Taoyuan City 320317, Taiwan \EMAIL{ cdffuh@gmail.com}} \AUTHOR{Yanwei Jia} \AFF{Department of Systems Engineering and Engineering Management, The Chinese University of Hong Kong, Shatin, N.T., Hong Kong, \EMAIL{yanweijia@cuhk.edu.hk}}

 \AUTHOR{Steven Kou} \AFF{Department of Finance, Questrom School of Business, Boston University, Boston, MA 02215, USA, \EMAIL{ kou@bu.edu}} }

-\ABSTRACT{ Although stochastic models driven by latent Markov processes are widely used, the classical importance sampling method based on the exponential tilting method for these models suffers from the difficulty of computing the eigenvalue and associated eigenfunction and the plausibility of the indirect asymptotic large deviation regime for the variance of the estimator.
-We propose a general importance sampling framework that twists the observable and latent processes separately based on a link function that directly minimizes the estimator's variance.
+\ABSTRACT{ Although stochastic models driven by latent Markov processes are widely used, the classical importance sampling methods based on the exponential tilting for these models suffers from the difficulties in computing the eigenvalues and associated eigenfunctions and the plausibility of the indirect asymptotic large deviation regime for the variance of the estimator.
+We propose a general importance sampling framework that twists the observable and latent processes separately using a link function that directly minimizes the estimator's variance.
 An optimal choice of the link function is chosen within the locally asymptotically normal family.
-We show the logarithmic efficiency of the proposed estimator under the asymptotic normal regime.
+We show the logarithmic efficiency of the proposed estimator.
 As applications, we estimate an overflow probability under a pandemic model and the CoVaR, a measurement of the co-dependent financial systemic risk.
-Both applications are beyond the scope of traditional importance sampling methods due to their nonlinear structures.
+Both applications are beyond the scope of traditional importance sampling methods due to their nonlinear features. }